Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group

 \subsection{Gerbes used in this paper}

-The deformation in this paper is given by a gerbe $\mathcal{G}^G$ which is more general than the parameter $\kappa$ in the introduction.
-In the $\ell$-adic setting, we let $\mathcal{G}^G$ be a factorization $\mathbb{G}_m$-gerbe on $\Gr_{G, \Ran}$, such that it is compatible with the factorization structure on $\Gr_{G, \Ran}$ (see \eqref{2.12 h}).
-It is studied in \cite{[GL2]}, and is named metaplectic parameter.
-In the D-module setting, we should require $\mathcal{G}^G$ to be the \textit{tame} factorization gerbe on $\Gr_{G, \Ran}$ defined in \cite{[Zh1]}.
-In this section, we will explain how to get gerbes on some schemes (ind-schemes) from $\mathcal{G}^G$ on $\Gr_{G,Ran}$.
+In the Betti setting and the $\ell$-adic setting, we let $\mathcal{G}^G$ be a factorization $\mathsf{e}^{\mathsf{torsion},\times}$-gerbe on $\Gr_{G, \Ran}$, which is compatible with the factorization structure on $\Gr_{G, \Ran}$ (see \eqref{2.12 h}).
+It is defined in \cite[Section 2.4]{[GL2]}, and is called metaplectic parameter.
+In the D-module setting, we should require $\mathcal{G}^G$ to be a \textit{tame} factorization gerbe on $\Gr_{G, \Ran}$ defined in \cite[Section 3.3]{[Zh]}.
+In this section, we will explain how to get gerbes on some prestacks from $\mathcal{G}^G$ on $\Gr_{G,\Ran}$.